RobTillaart/Arduino/libraries/DEVNULL/README.md

 # DEVNULL

-Arduino library for a /dev/null stream
+Arduino library for a /dev/null stream.

 ## Description

 The library implements a stream class that mimics the **/dev/null** device of a Linux system.
-You can write everything to it, you can never read data from it as it always returns EOF (end of file);
+You can write everything to it.
+You can never read data from it as it always returns EOF (end of file);

 The 0.1.0 version is a minimal implementation that can be optimized. it implements the **write(const uint8_t data)** call and e.g. a float is still